 Millennials say they value work-life balance more than previous generations have.
 This is regardless of whether your younger drivers are married or single, or whether they have children or not.

 Many millennials are struggling to balance and manage their careers, academics, and personal lives all at once.
 Being aware of these realities will help recruiters tailor the work schedule and type of run to the driver’s preferences.
 Making work-life balance a priority in your firm, and then highlighting it in the minds of young driver candidates will help you stand out compared to the competition.

 4. Highlight Wellness Initiatives and Benefits

 Of course millennials will care about compensation, it’s just that they care about other things equally or greater.
+If you want to recruit millennial truck drivers, focus on the big picture.
 More than just salary, millennials will be curious to hear about your benefits packages.